codex-storage/codex-research/design/marketplace.md

 variant of the "first come, first serve" approach that we described earlier.
 It intends to alleviate these problems:

-  1. a single host can fill all slots in a Request
+  1. a single host can fill all slots in a request
   2. a small group of powerful hosts is able to fill most slots in the network
   3. resources are wasted when many hosts try to fill the same slot

 For a client it is beneficial when their content is stored on as many different hosts as possible, to guard against host failures.
-Should a single host fill all slots in the Request, then the failure of this single host could mean that the content is lost.
+Should a single host fill all slots in the request, then the failure of this single host could mean that the content is lost.

-On a network level, we also want to avoid that a few large players are able to fill most Request slots, which would mean that the network becomes fairly centralized.
+On a network level, we also want to avoid that a few large players are able to fill most request slots, which would mean that the network becomes fairly centralized.

-When too many nodes compete for a slot in a Request, and only one is selected, then this leads to wasted resources in the network.
+When too many hosts compete for a slot in a request, and only one is selected, then this leads to wasted resources in the network.
 Wasted resources ultimately lead to a higher cost of storage.

-To alleviate these problems, we introduce a dispersal parameter in the Request.
+To alleviate these problems, we introduce a dispersal parameter in the request.
 The dispersal parameter allows a client to choose the amount of spreading within the network.
 When a slot becomes empty then only a small amount of hosts in the network are allowed to fill the slot.
 Over time, more and more